 Getting the Most Out of the Simulation Tools within SOLIDWORKS Premium

-On May 31st I’m hosting a 30 minute webinar to show you how to use commonly overlooked simulation tools within SOLIDWORKS Premium.
-For those of you who need frequency and non-linear simulations, I’ll also address what to do when built-in simulation tools aren’t enough.
-I’ll cover such topics as can you get away with the simulation capabilities in SOLIDWORKS Premium, or is SOLIDWORKS Simulation software worth the investment?
+I hosted a webinar demonstrating how to use commonly overlooked simulation tools within SOLIDWORKS Premium.
+For those of you who need frequency and non-linear simulations, I also address what to do when built-in simulation tools aren’t enough.
+I cover topics such as can you get away with the simulation capabilities in SOLIDWORKS Premium, or is SOLIDWORKS Simulation software worth the investment?
 Which add-on would work best for you?
 So be sure to join me.
 Plus, to make it more interesting we’re going to see if James Watt could develop his flyball governor with SOLIDWORKS Premium, and keep his lab development time to a minimum.